bachbaongan/Project/SQL/8_week_SQL_Challenge/README.md

 # 🍕Case Study #2 - Pizza Runner
 ![2](https://github.com/bachbaongan/Portfolio_Data/assets/144385168/2a76e725-e079-44ed-9790-678ef0651712)

-Danny was scrolling through his Instagram feed when something really caught his eye - “80s Retro Styling and Pizza Is The Future!”
+Danny was scrolling through his Instagram feed when something caught his eye - “80s Retro Styling and Pizza Is The Future!”

 Danny was sold on the idea, but he knew that pizza alone was not going to help him get seed funding to expand his new Pizza Empire - so he had one more genius idea to combine with it - he was going to Uberize it - and so Pizza Runner was launched!